samskivert/website/blog/pending/road-to-rsp.md

 This program reacts to changes in `n` by computing the `nth` Fibonnaci number and storing it in `fibn`.
-With more detail: when `n` changes, its current (immutable) value is passed to the function `fib` which performs a side-effect free computation and returns an (immutable) value.
-That value is stored into `fibn`, another piece of reactive state.
+With more detail: when `n` changes, its current (immutable) value is passed to the function `fib` which performs a side-effect free computation and returns an (immutable) value; that value is stored into `fibn`, another piece of reactive state.

 #### Fittings